When the CRA can reassess your T2 return

 Substantive CCPCs – Deferring tax using foreign entities (extra one year)

 The reassessment period for substantive CCPCs is extended one year beyond the normal reassessment period for any resulting assessment of Part IV tax because of a corporation being assessed or reassessed a dividend refund.
-This measure would generally applies to tax years that end after April 6, 2022, with some exceptions.
+This measure generally applies to tax years that end after April 6, 2022, with some exceptions.

 Requirements for information and compliance orders